-MTSA complies with the Americans with Disabilities Act (ADA).
-To ensure equal opportunity for all qualified persons, students with documented disabilities requiring accommodation have access to support personnel within the Office of the Executive Vice President.
+Admitted students with documented, qualified disabilities requiring accommodation that you are requesting have access to support personnel within the Office of the Executive Vice President.
 An agent of this office will collaborate with other faculty and staff as necessary to provide reasonable accommodations for courses and examinations.
-Accommodations help qualified students with disabilities access resources to assist them in meeting the technical standards for nurse anesthesia program admission, continuation, and graduation.
+The goal is to help students with qualified disabilities find access to the necessary resources to assist them in meeting the technical standards for nurse anesthesia program admission, continuation and graduation.

 Requests for accommodation of a disability must be made in a timely manner to the Office of the Executive Vice President.
+The goal is to help students with qualified disabilities find access to the necessary resources to assist them in meeting the technical standards for nurse anesthesia program admission, continuation and graduation.
 Accommodations provided by MTSA are not retroactive.